telugudevopsguru/aws-zero-to-hero/On-Premises to AWS Migration/Cloud Migration Strategies.md

 - **When to Use**:
   - For scalability, agility, or long-term cost savings
   - To adopt microservices, containers, or serverless architectures
-- **Example**: Breaking a monolithic app into microservices using AWS Lambda, API Gateway, and DynamoDB.
+- **Example**: Refactoring a monolithic application into a microservices-based architecture using AWS Lambda for compute, API Gateway for routing, and DynamoDB as a scalable NoSQL database.

 ---